spacemeshos/go-spacemesh/README.md

 #### Guidelines

-- Read the spacemeshos project white paper
+- Read the spacemeshos project white paper (coming soon)
 - Read all docs in the `docs/` folder
-- Ask questions or talk about things in [Issues](https://github.com/spacemeshos/go-spacemesh/issues) or on [unrily gitter](https://gitter.im/spacemesh-os/Lobby).
+- Ask questions or talk about things in [Issues](https://github.com/spacemeshos/go-spacemesh/issues) or on [spacemash gitter](https://gitter.im/spacemesh-os/Lobby).
 - Ensure you are able to contribute (no legal issues please)
 - For any code contribution, please **fork from the `develop branch` and not from `master`), apply your changes and submit a pull request.
 We follow this [git workflow](http://nvie.com/posts/a-successful-git-branching-model/)
 - Before starting to work on large contributions please chat with the core dev team on our [gitter channel](https://gitter.im/spacemesh-os/Lobby) to get some initial feedback prior to doing lots of work.